 \subsection{Classification of arrival processes}

-More in general we consider simple counting processes $\mathcal N(t)$, i.e.\ integer-valued stochastic processes with non-decreasing sample paths and such that, with probability $1$, there is no time at which two or more events occur simultaneously.
+In general, we consider simple counting processes $\mathcal N(t)$, i.e.\ integer-valued stochastic processes with non-decreasing sample paths and such that, with probability $1$, there is no time at which two or more events occur simultaneously.
 In analogy with \cite{Latouche-et-al2003} we refer to $\mathcal{N}(t)$ as an arrival process (AP).
 In the present paper we consider distinct classes of APs: \begin{description} \item {\bf Transient arrival processes} -- ({\bf Type I AP}): \, $\mathbb{P}[{\cal N}(\infty) < \infty]=1$, corresponding to an almost surely finite number of events with waiting times that can be infinite with strictly positive probability.
-This class contains the discrete-time renewal processes with defective inter-arrival distribution (\lq defective RP' for simplicity), introduced above. \item {\bf Recurrent arrival processes} -- ({\bf Type II AP}):\, $\mathbb{P}[{\cal N}(\infty) = \infty] = 1$, corresponding to an infinite number of events with almost surely finite waiting times.
+This class contains discrete-time renewal processes with defective inter-arrival distribution (\lq defective RP' for simplicity), introduced above. \item {\bf Recurrent arrival processes} -- ({\bf Type II AP}):\, $\mathbb{P}[{\cal N}(\infty) = \infty] = 1$, corresponding to an infinite number of events with almost surely finite waiting times.
 This class contains discrete-time renewal processes with non-defective inter-arrival distribution. \item {\bf Intermediate arrival processes (IAPs)}: \, $\mathbb{P}[{\cal N}(\infty) < \infty] = {\cal Q}$, \, ${\cal Q}\in (0,1)$.
-IAPs are in a sense between type I and type II. \end{description}
+IAPs can be viewed as a mixture of type I and type II processes.